vietcgi/kubernetes-platform-stack/README.md

 ### Manage Secrets

+For demo environment credentials (ArgoCD, Grafana, Harbor, PostgreSQL):
+- Use Vault with External Secrets Operator
+- Set password at deployment time: `./deploy.sh --password "secure-password"`
+- Credentials are stored in Vault, never in git

+For application secrets in git:
-Use Sealed Secrets for credentials in git:
+- Use Sealed Secrets for encrypted secrets in version control

 ```bash
 # Create secret